dylanmasschelein/dylanmasschelein/README.md

 👋 Hi there 👋 I'm Dylan
-❤️‍ Full Stack Web Developer ❤️‍
+❤️‍ Full Stack Software Developer ❤️‍

 🌱 Actively learning Python and Testing (Jest, Cypress, React Testing Library)
-📖 Interested in learning Ruby on Rails, Angular, NestJS, React Native
+📖 Interested in learning Ruby on Rails, GraphQL, NestJS, React Native
 🏗️ Currently building a passion project using Python/Django, React, MySQL -> Message if you want to know more!
 📕 Reading "The Elephant Brain" by "Robin Hanson"
 🌮 Learning Spanish